History of Due Process and Student Conduct

 The expelled students challenged the decision in court; however, the litigation did not focus on segregation.
 The College’s procedural violations were more relevant than the students’ motivations to challenge separate but equal practices at the courthouse.
 In Dixon v.
 Alabama State Bd. of Ed., 294 F.2d 150 (5th Cir.
 1961), cert. denied, 368 U.S. 930 (1961), the Fifth Circuit held that students attending public universities had a protected interest in remaining in good standing and completing their education, and, therefore, were entitled to a minimum level of due process protections prior to being expelled for misconduct.

-As a public institution, students enrolled at UNH must be afforded, at a minimum, the following to meet the principle of fundamental fairness:
+As a public institution, students enrolled at UNH are afforded, at a minimum, the following protections to meet the principle of fundamental fairness:

 • Notice outlining the allegations and specific charges that may have violated a rule or policy.